Papers

 East Beach Residents Association

 I am pleased to say we held a full year’s programme of events.
-As always, my thanks to the committee and other willing volunteers without whom it wouldn’t happen.
+As always, my thanks to the committee and other willing volunteers without whom it would not have happened.

 Our AGM in April was well attended and was followed by an interesting talk on the RNLI.